Download Instructions & Notes

 - If you find background areas transparent when they should be coloured, where text is difficult or impossible to read, then please restrict the colour output to 256 colours.
 This effect is most noticeable in the track and train infomation boxes.
 Version 2.2.0 was thought to have cured the problem but some users have reported that it still persists.

 - It has been reported that when using the program with high DPI (dots per inch) settings, the Maximise, Minimise and Close buttons (normally in the top right hand corner of the screen) are off-screen and can’t be used.
 This is another display compatibility issue and can be corrected by ticking the ‘Disable display scaling on high DPI settings’ box.

 - If other problems arise with the user interface that are not listed please experiment with other compatibility modes as one might be found that is effective.

-These compatibility changes only have to be made once, but we recognise that it’s a nuisance, so we are trying to find the source of the problems in order to avoid having to make the changes.
+These compatibility changes only have to be made once.
 Thanks are due to Mark Jones for reporting and finding the solution to the DPI issue.